Temporally Identity-Aware SSD with Attentional LSTM: Experiments and Discussion

-Our proposed HL-TU is effective in the following aspects.
+Our proposed LH-TU is effective in the following aspects.
 Firstly, redundant parameters are avoided.
-For example, the original SSD contains $2.6$~M parameters, and SSD with HL-TU has $4.9$~M parameters.
-However, if six ConvLSTMs are employed for each feature map, the amount of parameter will dramatically increase to $15.5$M. Secondly, as reported in \cite{bib:ALSTM}, $Conv4\_3$ and $Conv11\_2$ make relatively less contribution to detection.
+For example, the original SSD contains $2.6$~M parameters, and SSD with LH-TU has $4.9$~M parameters.
+However, if six ConvLSTMs are employed for each feature map, the parameter size will dramatically increase to $15.5$~M, which leads to unstable training.
+Secondly, as reported in \cite{bib:ALSTM}, \emph{Conv4\_3} and \emph{Conv11\_2} make relatively less contribution to detection.
 That is, there are a small amount of data for oversized or tiny-size objects.
 Thus, the highest-level and lowest-level ConvLSTMs can hardly be well trained, if six-scale ConvLSTMs are employed.
-We find that the mAP increases by $0.92\%$ when HL-TU is adopted using two ConvLSTMs as temporal units due to the feature integration brought by ConvLSTMs.
+We find that the mAP increases by $0.92\%$ when LH-TU is adopted using two ConvLSTMs as temporal units due to the feature integration brought by ConvLSTMs.